awsdocs/aws-systems-manager-user-guide/doc_source/automation-troubleshooting.md

 When you run an Automation, an assume role is either provided in the document or passed as a parameter value for the document\.
 Different types of errors can occur if the assume role is not specified or configured properly\.

 **Malformed Assume Role**
 **Error message**: `The format of the supplied assume role ARN is invalid.` The assume role is improperly formatted\.
-To resolve this issue, verify that a valid assume role is specified in your Automation document or as a runtime parameter when executing the Automation\.
+To resolve this issue, verify that a valid assume role is specified in your Automation document or as a runtime parameter when running the Automation\.

 **Assume Role Can't Be Assumed**
 **Error message**: `The defined assume role is unable to be assumed.
 (Service: AWSSimpleSystemsManagement; Status Code: 400; Error Code: InvalidAutomationExecutionParametersException; Request ID: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx)`